Economic Development Association Scotland Privacy Notice

 Data Storage and Protection

-Personal information may be stored in one of the following locations: EDAS Dropbox Folder; EDAS Constant Contact; EDAS email; Brightstar Scotland Amazon File Storage and Brightstar Associate hard-disk.
+Personal information may be stored in one of the following locations: EDAS Dropbox Folder; EDAS Constant Contact; EDAS email; Brightstar Scotland Amazon File Storage, Google Drive, Brightstar Associate hard-disk and Xero.

 Under GDPR regulations, EDAS staff, Data Controllers and Data Processors have a duty to report any data breach to the UK Information Commissioner’s Office.